 Lowndes County was established in 1825.
 Its first county seat, Franklinville, was established in 1828.
 In 1837, the City of Troupville became the county seat.
 When the Gulf and Atlantic Railroad decided to put a right-of-way four miles south of Troupville, the citizens of Troupville made an interesting move to ensure the future prosperity of their town—they picked it up and moved it four miles.
-The town was then renamed Valdosta, in honor of "Val d'Aosta," the plantation home of former Governor George Troup.
+The town was then renamed Valdosta in honor of "Val d'Aosta," the plantation home of former Governor George Troup.
 In 1860, Valdosta was incorporated as the new county government seat.

 Valdosta's history has been closely tied to the soil.
 The sandy loam allowed the city to become the inland capital for Sea Island cotton.
-When cotton crops were devastated by the boll weevil in the early 1900s, other crops such as pecans, peanuts and tobacco rose in popularity.
+When cotton crops were devastated by the boll weevil in the early 1900s, other crops, such as pecans, peanuts, and tobacco, rose in popularity.

 Valdosta's business district experienced tremendous growth from 1890 to the late 1920s, and most of the city's historic public buildings were constructed around this time.
-The Valdosta Heritage Foundation is dedicated to saving and restoring the remaining historic buildings, homes and districts of the city.
-The Foundation is particularly proud of its efforts throughout 2016 to restore the Wisenbaker-Roberts House, Valdosta's oldest known house located in the Fairview National Register Historic District.
+The Valdosta Heritage Foundation is dedicated to saving and restoring the remaining historic buildings, homes, and districts of the city.
+The Foundation is particularly proud of its efforts throughout 2016 to restore the Wisenbaker-Roberts House, Valdosta's oldest known house in the Fairview National Register Historic District.

 Valdosta has six Historic Districts and two individual listings on the National Register of Historic Places.
-The six districts are as follows: Valdosta Commercial Historic District, Fairview, North Patterson, Brookwood North, Southside and East End.
-In addition to these districts, Valdosta City Hall, Sunset Hill Cemetery, the Lowndes County Courthouse, the Carnegie Library and the Crescent are also listed on the National Register of Historic Places.
+The six districts are as follows: Valdosta Commercial Historic District, Fairview, North Patterson, Brookwood North, Southside, and East End.
+In addition to these districts, Valdosta City Hall, Sunset Hill Cemetery, the Lowndes County Courthouse, the Carnegie Library, and the Crescent are also listed on the National Register of Historic Places.

 Tours of many of the city's historic homes—such as the Crescent (the current headquarters for the Valdosta Garden Center) and the Barber Pittman House (former home to the first bottler of Coca-Cola outside of Atlanta, which now houses the Valdosta-Lowndes County Chamber of Commerce) are also available.
 Contact the Crescent at 229-244-6747 or the Chamber of Commerce at 229-247-8100 to arrange tours.

 The stately appearance of the downtown streets and storefronts has earned Valdosta repeat National Main Street Certifications and awards from the Georgia Downtown Association.
-Home to over 120 restaurants, shops, government agencies, and churches, Valdosta Main Street is alive with active residents and businesses of the city.
-Residents and guests are encouraged to tour beautiful Downtown Valdosta, or call 229-259-3577 for more information.
+Home to over 120 restaurants, shops, government agencies, and churches, Valdosta Main Street, is alive with active residents and businesses of the city.
+Residents and guests are encouraged to tour beautiful Downtown Valdosta or call 229-259-3577 for more information.